MicrosoftDocs/connected-spaces/articles/transparency-note.md

 ### Example use cases

-The preview release of Dynamics 365 Connected Spaces Preview enables the following scenarios to make retail store operations more efficient and improve customer experiences:
+The preview release of Dynamics 365 Connected Spaces enables the following scenarios to make retail store operations more efficient and improve customer experiences:

 - **Display effectiveness.** Create the real-world equivalent of the digital customer engagement funnel for promotions.
 This capability allows merchandisers and store managers to measure the effectiveness of promotions/displays within the store, tracking shopper footfall and engagement as defined by time spent in front of display.